Scientific Name

 How to Grow and Care for Echeveria 'Hercules'

 Light: E. 'Hercules' prefers full sun to partial shade.
-If you are moving your plant outside in the spring, do it gradually.
+If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Hercules' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
-Many growers will create their own mix.
-However, commercial succulent potting mixes will work fine.
+Many growers create their own mix, but commercial succulent potting mixes work well.

 Temperature: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
 E. 'Hercules' can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).